Guevara-chan/Slippery-Clip/README.md

 **Go get it @** https://slipperyclip.codeplex.com/downloads/get/909020

 ## /Featurae/:
-- `_*Overcoming innate limitations & enchancing general functionality of Windows' imbedded clipbuffer.*_`
+- <b>*Overcoming innate limitations & enchancing general functionality of Windows' imbedded clipbuffer.*</b>
 - Rather vast array of hotkeys, rendering ~80% of functionally to be accessible from keyboard.
 - XCopy-based installation process.
 Single ‘SlipperyClip.exe’ is enough for functioning.
 - Multitask data viewing system with no limits about simultaneous window opening.